toshikurauchi/active-handout-astro/src/content/active-handout/reference/basic-editing/index.md

+---
-# Basic text editing with markdown
+title: Basic text editing with markdown
+---

 In this page we show examples of general text editing using Markdown, a plain text way used to write formmated text.